superkerokero/naruhodo-viewer/README.md

 python viewer.py
 ```

-Now you can open your browser and enter the following address to use the app.
+Now you can open your browser and go to the following address to use the app.

 ```
 http://localhost:8000